10. S3 classes#

 Important

-The class function always yields some value, even if the corresponding attribute is not set.
+The class function always yields a value, even if the corresponding attribute is not set.
 We call it an implicit class.
-Compare the following and the outputs generated by typeof:
+Compare the following results:

-class(NULL) # no `class` set because NULL cannot have attributes at all
+class(NULL) # no `class` set because NULL cannot have any attributes

 ## [1] "NULL"